Rules: UPA 11th edition are in effect, with the following additions/modifications:

 – One timeout per half plus one floater, no timeouts during overtime.
 Overtime occurs when the score is 14-14 or higher.

 – You may substitute up to 2 players during a timeout.

-– If you have only three men, you may play four women when the opposing offense goes 4 men /3 women.
+– If you have only three men, you may play four women.

 – Injury substitutions: You may substitute a woman for an injured man, but you may not substitute a man for an injured woman.
 The opposing team, whether on offense OR defense, is not required to match the gender ratio mid-point.

 – For time-out substitions, you may not change the gender ratio mid-point.
 Men can only be substited for men.
 Women for women.